Chad of Mercia: Cult and relics

 Chad is considered a saint in the Roman Catholic, the Anglican churches, the Celtic Orthodox Church and is also noted as a saint in a new edition of the Eastern Orthodox Synaxarion (Book of Saints).
 His feast day is celebrated on 2 March.

-According to St. Bede, Chad was venerated as a saint immediately after his death, and his relics were translated to a new shrine.
+According to Bede, Chad was venerated as a saint immediately after his death, and his relics were translated to a new shrine.
 He remained the centre of an important cult, focused on healing, throughout the Middle Ages.
-The cult had twin foci: his tomb, in the apse, directly behind the high altar of the cathedral; and more particularly his skull, kept in a special Head Chapel, above the south aisle.
+The cult had twin foci: his tomb in the nave and more particularly his skull, kept in a special Head Chapel, alongside the south choir aisle.

+Bishop Rowland Lee, a president of the Council of the Marches, made a heartfelt plea to King Henry VIII during the Reformation.
+He begged the king to spare the shrine of the cathedral's first bishop, whom he described as its "greatest ornament."
+The request was likely granted because that same bishop had secretly married Henry to Anne Boleyn.

+This was a unique act of preservation during a time when many religious artifacts were being destroyed, but it was only a temporary reprieve.
+The shrine was later robbed and torn down.

 The transmission of the relics after the Reformation was tortuous.
-At the dissolution of the Shrine on the instructions of King Henry VIII in about 1538, Prebendary Arthur Dudley of Lichfield Cathedral removed and retained some relics, probably a travelling set.
-These were eventually passed to his nieces, Bridget and Katherine Dudley, of Russells Hall.
+At the dissolution of the shrine on the instructions of King Henry VIII in 1538, Prebendary Arthur Dudley of Lichfield Cathedral removed and passed them to his nieces, Bridget and Katherine Dudley, of Russells Hall near Dudley.
 In 1651, they reappeared when a farmer Henry Hodgetts of Sedgley was on his death-bed and kept praying to St Chad.
 When the priest hearing his last confession, Fr Peter Turner SJ, asked him why he called upon Chad.
 Henry replied, "because his bones are in the head of my bed".
-He instructed his wife to give the relics to the priest, whence they found their way to the Seminary at St Omer, in France.
-After the conclusion of penal times, in the early 19th century, they found their way into the hands of Sir Thomas Fitzherbert-Brockholes of Aston Hall, near Stone, Staffordshire.
+He instructed his wife to give the relics to the priest, whence some of the relics found their way to the Seminary at St Omer, in France.
+In the early 19th century, they passed into the hands of Sir Thomas Fitzherbert-Brockholes of Aston Hall, near Stone, Staffordshire.
 When his chapel was cleared after his death, his chaplain, Fr Benjamin Hulme, discovered the box containing the relics, which were examined and presented to Bishop Thomas Walsh, the Roman Catholic Vicar Apostolic of the Midland District in 1837 and were enshrined in the new St Chad's Cathedral, Birmingham, opened in 1841, in a new ark designed by Augustus Pugin.